The nutritional guide to managing PMOS (formerly PCOS) symptoms

 Supplements for decreasing androgens

 Key supplements for reducing androgens include zinc, inositol, reishi mushrooms, liquorice, and Chinese peony.
-A practitioner can recommend the appropriate supplement and dose depending on your individual PCOS presentation.
+A practitioner can recommend the appropriate supplement and dose depending on your individual PMOS presentation.

 Lifestyle factors

-Beyond nutrition, these lifestyle factors are essential for PCOS management:
+Beyond nutrition, these lifestyle factors are essential for PMOS management:

 • Sleep - prioritise 7-9 hours of quality sleep